-➤ Make sure you understand the college application procedures you must follow to ensure that your transcript requests are processed.
-The procedures appear on the reverse side of every "Records Release Form for Colleges", which is available in the College Office, on our website, and on page 64 of this document.
+Make sure you understand the college application procedures you must follow to ensure that your transcript requests are processed.
+The procedures appear on the reverse side of every "Records Release Form for Colleges", which is available in the College Office, on our website, and on page 60 of this document.

-- Complete and file your College Scholarship Service Profile (CSS Profile), specifically for those colleges that require this form to be filed by students who are seeking financial aid. - Request teacher recommendation letters through Family Connection, and refer to the Recommendation Letter Request Form procedures on page 66 of this guide. - Continue exploring options via the Mini College Fair, school visits, and area presentations. - ➤ Keep in close contact with Mrs. Walsh in the College Office.
+- Complete and file your College Scholarship Service Profile (CSS Profile), specifically for those colleges that require this form to be filed by students who are seeking financial aid. - Request teacher recommendation letters through Naviance, and refer to the Recommendation Letter Request Form procedures on page 63 of this guide. - Continue exploring options via the virtual College Fairs, and area presentations. - Attend the Financial Aid Night presentation at the High School.
+Learn the "Nayes" and "Yayes" of completing the FAFSA Form and applying for financial aid. - ➢ File FAFSA (Free Application for Federal Student Aid) as soon as it becomes available for priority financial aid consideration.
+FAFSA is available on-line at www.fafsa.gov.
+Do not wait for your income tax forms to be filed.
+Use figures from the previous year, and update them when you receive your Student Aid Report (SAR). - Keep in close contact with Mrs. Walsh in the College Office.